Helena Ricketts is a freelance writer currently living in Indiana who loves writing about cooking.

 With Savannah's rich and extensive history, geographical location, and cultural diversity, there really is something for everyone in Savannah.

-History Buffs will appreciate the rich history that Savannah offers.
+History Buffs will appreciate the rich history in Savannah.
 The city was established in 1733 and provides over 250 years of stories and architecture.
 Most of the buildings located in the Historic District of the city were built in the 19th century and the cobblestone and brick-laden sidewalks and streets will take you back to a time when life was much simpler than it is today.